bosd/odoo-data-flow/docs/guides/odoo_workflows.md

 The `odoo-data-flow` library includes a powerful system for running automated actions directly on your Odoo server.
 These actions are split into two main categories:

-* **Module Management (`module` command):** For administrative tasks like installing, uninstalling, or updating the list of available modules.
+* **Module Management (`module` command):** For administrative tasks like installing, uninstalling, or updating the list of available modules and languages.
 These are typically run to prepare an Odoo environment.
 * **Data Workflows (`workflow` command):** For running multi-step processes on data that already exists in the database, such as validating a batch of imported invoices.

 ---

 ## Module Management

-You can automate the installation, upgrade, and uninstallation of modules directly from the command line.
+You can automate the installation, upgrade, and uninstallation of modules and languages directly from the command line.
 This is particularly useful for setting up a new database or ensuring your environments are consistent.

 ### Step 1: Updating the Apps List